thibault-caron/git-begins/commands-git.md

 $ git pull
 Updates your current local working branch with all new commits from the corresponding remote branch on GitHub.
 git pull is a combination of git fetch and git merge

+## Branch-related commands

+$ git branch [branch-name]
+Creates a new branch

+$ git checkout [branch-name]
+Switches to the specified branch and updates the working directory